braintrustdata/braintrust-java/README.md

 # Braintrust Java API Library

-NOTE: This repo is a java client for the Braintrust REST api.
+NOTE: This repo is a Java client for the Braintrust REST API.
 If you wish to trace and write evals in java, see the [Braintrust Java SDK](https://github.com/braintrustdata/braintrust-sdk-java)

 <!-- x-release-please-start-version -->